 Spinal cord injuries are almost always serious.
 They can result in a wide variety of life-altering health effects, including paralysis and even death.
-However, if your spinal cord injury was due to the negligence of another, you may be able to secure compensation through a personal injury claim.
+However, if your spinal cord injury was due to the negligence of another, you may be able to secure compensation through a spinal cord injury claim.

-If you or a loved one has suffered a spinal cord injury, please contact Greenberg & Ruby, LLP today to further discuss your case.
+If you or a loved one has suffered a spinal cord injury, contact a spinal cord injury lawyer at Greenberg and Ruby today to further discuss your case.
 We can help hold any at-fault parties accountable for your injury so you can receive the compensation you deserve.